Italy Pet Import Requirements

 Have Questions About Importing Your Pet to Italy?

-Please note that the accuracy of comments made from Facebook users other than Pet Travel have not been verified.
+Please note that the accuracy of comments made by Facebook users other than Pet Travel has not been verified.
 We do not endorse any person or company that may offer transport services through posts to this webpage.

 Current information

 To the best of our ability, we ensure that recommendations given on PetTravel.com reflect the current regulations.
 We cannot predict how a given country may enforce these regulations.
 Noncompliance may result in the need to make arrangements to put your pet into quarantine at your expense, return your pet to the country of origin, or euthanize your pet.
-We suggest that you minimize the disruptions that may occur by following Italy pet import requirements.
+We suggest that you minimize the disruptions that may occur by following Italy’s pet import requirements.

 Comments

-16 responses to “Italy Pet Import Requirements”
+34 responses to “Italy Pet Import Requirements”

 1. Rebecca Vella Avatar